-Credits (3 Lecture 0 Lab 0 Shop)

-3 hrs/wk (3 hrs.
-Lecture) 15 wks.

-This course looks at the U.S. Legal

-System, the role of the surveyor, deed

-descriptions, and land use regulations are

-used to prepare a land subdivision plan.

-Prerequisite: ACET 131 or Faculty appryl
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 Hrs.
+Lecture) 15 wks This course looks at the U.S. Legal System, the role of the surveyor, deed descriptions, and land use regulations are used to prepare a land subdivision plan.
+Prerequisite: ACET 131 or Faculty approval.

-ACET 242 Independent Project
+ACET 242 Independent Project 1 Credit

-1 Credit

-Number of hrs/wk to be determined by Advisor
+Number of hours per week to be determined by Advisor

 An independent project related to the course of study is selected by the student with faculty approval.
-Prerequisite: Faculty approval
+Prerequisite: Faculty approval.